River Dyfi

 The River Dyfi (Afon Dyfi; /cy/), also known as the River Dovey (/'dʌvi/ DUV-ee), is an approximately 30 mi long river in Wales.

 Its large estuary forms the boundary between the counties of Gwynedd and Ceredigion, and its lower reaches have historically been considered the border between North Wales and South Wales.

 Name

-Nowadays the Welsh spelling Dyfi is widely used locally and by the Welsh Government, Natural Resources Wales and the BBC.
+The Welsh spelling Dyfi is widely used locally and by the Welsh Government, Natural Resources Wales and the BBC.
 The anglicised spelling Dovey continues to be used by some entities.